Last updated 5 days ago

-There are two primary types of solar water heaters: active and passive.
+There are two primary types of solar water heaters: direct and indirect.
 Your local solar products supplier can help you decide which system is best for you.
-Generally speaking, however, active solar water heating systems are most efficient with highest recovery times, while passive water heating systems add hot water capacity and have no moving parts.
-Either system is reliable and long lasting.
+Generally speaking, however, direct solar water heating systems are less efficient, while indirect water heating systems are more reliable and long lasting.

 Installing a solar water heater typically does not involve remodeling.
 In fact, a solar water heater can be added seamlessly to an existing system, provided the installer has plenty of experience installing solar water heaters.
-It’s especially important that your installer is qualified, as a poorly installed system can cause serious problems.
+It’s especially important that your installer is a state certified solar contractor, as a system installed by a non-qualified contractor will not qualify for federal and state rebates.
 If you don’t need to make any structural adjustments to your home, installing a solar water heater doesn’t take more than a day.

 While the initial investment in a solar water heating system is more expensive up-front than what you would pay for a conventional system, you can expect to see solar savings immediately.
 In fact, the U.S. Department of Energy found that monthly energy bills drop by between 50 and 80 percent after the installation of a solar water heater.
 Consider too that you are eligible for a 30 percent federal government tax rebate when you install a qualifying solar energy system in your home.

 For more information that will help you choose a solar water heater that’s best for you, contact Solar Lights & More.
 Since 1996, we have sold and installed more solar products than any other company in North Central Florida.
 Call us at (352) 553-4458 to speak to one of our solar experts about solar water heating, and visit our website to browse all of the solar products we offer.

 Last updated 14 days ago